Immigration resources: Help for children and families

 Resources for children and families

 - Ask an adult relative or friend to fill out a Caregiver’s Authorization Affidavit (CAA) to help them enroll your children in school and make medical decisions for them if you are detained and separated from your children.
-Learn more about Caregiver's Authorization Affidavits and get a link to a CAA form your friend or relative can fill out.
-Keep in mind that if the adult who will take care of your children is not a relative, the Caregiver's Authorization Affidavit only gives them the right to make school-related medical decisions.
+Learn more about CAAs and get a link to a CAA form your friend or relative can fill out.
+Keep in mind that if the adult who will take care of your children is not a relative, the CAA only gives them the right to make school-related medical decisions.

 - Complete an informal consent document to give someone the ability to care for your children.
-You can use the Consent for minor child to live with a non-parent.
-This form also includes a "nomination of probate guardian" which lets a court know that you choose that person to be your child's guardian if necessary.
-Click to learn more about guardianships.
-You do not have to use this form, but get help from a lawyer or your court's self-help center if you decide to create your own document.
+You can use the form Consent for minor child to live with a non-parent to create this informal consent document.
+This form includes a "nomination of probate guardian" that lets a court know that you choose that person to be your child's guardian, if necessary.
+You do not have to use this form, but you may need help from a lawyer or your court's self-help center if you decide to create your own document.
+Learn more about guardianships.

 If a parent is separated from a child